Affiliate links on Android Authority may earn us a commission. Learn more.

 When the Chromecast with Google TV first launched, we called the inability to have more than one user profile its weakest feature.
 It took months of waiting, and multiple reassurances from Google, but the fix has finally arrived.
 You can now build profiles for each member of your family, complete with recommendations tailored to your watching habits.

 There is also support for a kids’ space so youngsters can watch their own shows and movies without impacting recommendations for older viewers.
 The feature can also interact with Family Link.
-This rolled out in March in the US.
+This rolled out in March of 2023 in the US.

 Google TV is also getting better as time goes on thanks to the various updates released by Google.
 The latest one was rolled out back in August and includes various speed and performance improvements.
 These improvements enable the Google TV home screen to load up faster at startup, make navigation quicker, and reduce the amount of RAM used for a more stable viewing experience.

-New hardware and a remote
+Hardware and a remote

 The Chromecast with Google TV looks quite a bit different than other Chromecasts from the past.
 It’s slimmer and longer and uses a USB-C port for power instead of the outdated micro-USB it used to use.
 It also comes in three distinct colors: Snow, Sunrise, and Sky.